 Confirm Certificate is Detected by the SMTP Server and Enable TLS Encryption

-If your IIS SMTP relay will be sending outbound email via TLS, you'll need to confirm the certificate is seen by the IIS SMTP Server and enable TLS encryption.
+If your relay server will be sending outbound email via TLS, you'll need to confirm the certificate is seen by the IIS SMTP Server and enable TLS encryption.

 On the Access tab of the SMTP Server properties, you should see a message stating "A TLS certificate is found with expiration date: XXXXXX".
 If so, you're good to go.